arvryna/sled/README.md

 - Fine control over different config

 ## Todo:
+- Make the CLI more interactive
 - Ability to generate analytics using differnt charts
 - Add a watch command to see a short summary of week progress
 - Introduce plugin based system to push task to Asana/Jira/elsewhere
 - Introduce a central server for data dump for teams
 - To generate invoice based on the time spent
+- Ability to add task without Timer
+- Use Cobra lib to add multiple commands instead of using prompt